Contact InformationMain office:

 The Community College of Rhode Island will offer a program called GED® Ready this summer to help students better prepare for the GED® exam, which became computerized in January 2014.

-Angela-Ann Salvadore, Transition Pathways coordinator in the college's Center for Workforce and Community Education, which oversees adult basic education programs, said students seeking to attain a GED® credential generally have found the test's content and form to be more challenging since it moved onto the computer.
+Angela-Ann Salvadore, Transition Pathways coordinator in the college's Workforce Partnerships, which oversees adult basic education programs, said students seeking to attain a GED® credential generally have found the test's content and form to be more challenging since it moved onto the computer.

 "We're trying to find ways to help students pass this test," she said.
 "One of the things that this GED® Ready program does is to tell students if they are likely to pass, not likely to pass or it's too close to call."